-Industry for the purposes of this document will be classified as all the economic
+Industry for the purposes of this document will be classified as all the economic activities under that is within the secondary economic sector, these are:

-Manufacturing;
+- Manufacturing;

-Electricity, gas and water; and
+- · Electricity, gas and water; and

-Construction.
+- Construction.

-Most of the heavy industrial activities are found near the mining towns of Kathu and Hotazel with smaller industrial and related activities in Kuruman and also

-Kathu.
-Agro-processing activities are found within the towns of Kuruman and

-Kathu, although there are only a few industries in this market segment (JTG
+Most of the heavy industrial activities are found near the mining towns of Kathu and Hotazel with smaller industrial and related activities in Kuruman and also Kathu.
+Agro-processing activities are found within the towns of Kuruman and Kathu, although there are only a few industries in this market segment (JTG RDP 2016).

-RDP 2016).